-Fainting after air travel may indicate pulmonary embolismOctober 22nd, 2012 in Diseases, Conditions, Syndromes /
+Fainting after air travel may indicate pulmonary embolismOctober 22, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Fainting after recent air travel could be a sign of pulmonary embolism (PE), a potentially fatal blockage in the lungs.
 Syncope or fainting is an uncommon symptom of pulmonary embolism; however, new research presented at CHEST 2012, the annual meeting of the American College of Chest Physicians (ACCP), found that fainting associated with recent air travel may be a key indicator for PE diagnosis.
 Fainting as a precursor to PE diagnosis was also associated with a saddle embolism, a larger and more life-threatening form of PE, as well as more abnormal ECG readings.